CaptainCrouton89/AlariaWiki/Alaria.md

 ### Eindumor

 On its flip side of Malstaris is [Eindumor](Eindumor).
 Eindumor mirrors Malstaris but is devoid of shadows.
 Nydus has no power here—spirits are weaker here—it is nearly barren except for a few notable points of interest.
+Psyic energy still exists here, but it is weak.

 <hr/>
 ## Elemental Planes